This guide steps through the process of using Native Plant Community (NPC) data and silvicultural strategies to support forest stand prescriptions.

 - Determine the desired future condition (DFC) for the stand.
 DFCs include a narrative description of the species composition and structure within the overstory, subcanopy, understory, and ground layers.
 DFCs emphasize desired vegetation conditions when regeneration is established, usually 3-10 years after timber harvest, and at the next planned entry such as a first thinning.
 Additional factors to consider include:

-- Consider species of special concern that may affect the stand prescription.
+- Consider rare species that may receive special consideration in the stand prescription.

-- Look up the NPC Information and Silviculture Strategy for the NPC of interest.
-Reading the entire webpage will give the user a good understanding of the NPC, but if time is a constraint, take special note of the following sections in bold in the table below.
+- Look up the silviculture strategy for the NPC of interest.
+Reading the entire webpage will give the user a good understanding of the NPC, but if time is a constraint, take special note of the following elements in bold in the table below.

 Brief description of NPC information and silviculture strategies

-There are 54 different forested NPCs in Minnesota.
-Each one has NPC information and 2-page silvicultural strategies on the Division of Forestry website and includes the following elements (and how they are useful to the forester):
+There are 52 forested native plant communities in Minnesota.
+Each one has NPC information and 2-page silvicultural strategies and includes the following elements shown in the table.
+The bolded elements are the most useful sections to review when writing a silvicultural prescription.

 |Element||Description||How to Use|